-Assessments are normally completed within required timescales.
+Assessments are normally completed within required timescales, and we aim to complete the whole process from application to approval in 5 months.
 Reasons for any delay are recorded.

-Assessments of connected persons to become foster carers, known as 'Family and Friends' carers, are carried out following a satisfactory viability assessment completed by the child's social worker, and then temporary approval to allow the assessment to be completed, is provided by the Deputy Head of Service.
+Assessments of connected persons to become foster carers, known as 'Family and Friends' carers, are carried out following a satisfactory viability assessment completed by the child's social worker, and then temporary approval to allow the assessment to be completed, is provided by a Head of Service.
 The assessment is the same as for all foster carers but the established relationship with the child, the fact that they are being assessed to consider a child already known to them, and their ongoing support needs are taken into account.
 The assessment is completed by a Social worker in our specialist Family and Friends team, and once approved, these social workers continue to support the foster carers and the children in their care.

 Some children in foster care are looked after by a family friend or a relative.
-These foster carers are called family and friends foster carers.
+These foster carers are called family and friends, or kinship foster carers.
 These carers are still asked the same questions as foster carers who are not related to you, as well as how you are looked after by them will work for everyone in your extended family, especially you.